Skip to main content

 - Register with PerkinElmer (formerly CambridgeSoft), using your ucsd.edu email address.

 - Once ACMS confirms your status, they will email you the instructions to download and activate the software.
-Please contact ACMS (email@example.com) if you have any questions, as they are the ones who manage the ChemDraw account.
+Please contact ACMS (firstname.lastname@example.org) if you have any questions, as they are the ones who manage the ChemDraw account.

 More Structure Drawing Programs

 Chemical structure drawing tool.
 No-fee option for academic and non-commercial use, but registration required to download.
 Formerly Symyx (ISIS/Draw).

 Structure/reaction editor for Windows, Mac and Linux.
 Supports 16 file formats, including .mol, .smi, .skc and .inchi.
-Free to try, $70 to purchase, or student price of $35/year.
+Several pricing options

 Elemental (iOS app)